maxjanowski/maxjanowski.github.io/_pages/3_donate.md

 layout: default
 ---

 Thank you for joining us in supporting the Max Janowski Society.
 We truly appreciate your generosity.
 Contributions will be used to develop and promote the music of Max Janowski, and to help underwrite new editions, performances, and recordings.

+Your tax-deductible contribution is an important act in the ongoing work to preserve and raise awareness of these jewels of Jewish-American musical history and tradition.

 <div style="margin-bottom: .25in; text-align: center;">
   <p>Click the button to donate by credit card or PayPal:</p>